Lefse, whole, rolled and cut

 Prep: - (1-1/4 hr)

-3. Form the dough into balls about the size of golf balls - a bit larger or smaller depending on what size Lefse you want to make.
-Golf ball size makes lefse about 7-1/2 inches across.
-Squeeze them flat into thick patties, powder with flour and set on edge in the dish that came out of the fridge (see Gallery - you will probably need 2 dishes).
-Put the dish back into the fridge to keep the dough cold.
-It should be fully cold before proceeding.
+2. Form the dough into balls.
+I make mine 2 inches diameter, but you can make them larger or smaller, depending on what size Lefse you want to make.
+2 inches will make 15 Lefse about 9 inches accross.
+Squeeze them flat into thick patties.
+If there are cracks on the edges, pinch them together and reform.
+Powder well on both sides with flour and set on edge in the dish that came out of the fridge - see Gallery.
+Put the dish back into the fridge to chill the dough well, these puppy's need to be cold - so clean up and rest awhile for the work to come.

 1. Pre-heat your Lefse Griddle to 400°F/200°C.